 At December 27, 2020, Hasbro had available an unsecured revolving credit agreement (see Amended Revolving Credit Agreement below) in the amount of \$1,500,000 and unsecured uncommitted lines of credit from various banks approximating \$147,000.
 Substantially all of the short term borrowings outstanding at the end of 2020 and 2019 represent borrowings made under, or supported by, these lines of credit.
 Borrowings under the lines of credit as of December 27, 2020 were made by eOne in the form of production demand loans at various interest rates.
-Borrowings under the lines of credit as of December 29, 2019 were made by certain international affiliates of the Company on terms and at interest rates generally extended to companies of credit as of December 27, 2020 and December 29, 2019 were 3.8% and 16.0%, respectively.
+Borrowings under the lines of credit as of December 29, 2019 were made by certain international affiliates of the Company on terms and at interest rates generally extended to companies of comparable creditworthiness in those markets.
+The weighted average interest rates of the outstanding borrowings under the uncommitted lines of credit as of December 27, 2020 and December 29, 2019 were 3.8% and 16.0%, respectively.
 The Company had no borrowings outstanding under its committed line of credit at December 27, 2020.
 During 2020, Hasbro's working capital needs were fulfilled by cash available and cash generated from operations.